Productivity Pointers from Top Business People

 How important are deadlines?

-Deadlines help keep me organized, although I do have a tendency to leave things last-minute.
-The rush and crunch helps me focus.
+Deadlines help keep me organized, although I do tend to leave things last-minute.
+The rush helps me focus.

 How do you manage and organize yourself on your computer or online?

 I would be nowhere without Gmail or Google Calendar.
-Gmail sorts my incoming email into folders (labels) right away so I can see exactly where the communications are coming from.
+Gmail sorts my incoming email into folders (labels) so I can immediately see where the communications are coming from.
 I also manage all appointments, meetings and speaking engagements on Google Calendar.
 I have a calendar for business, personal, and one that I share with my husband for family events.

-Do you use paper or a digital organizer (Daytimer vs Blackberry/iPhone) and why?
+Do you use paper or a digital organizer, and why?

 My iPhone helps me run a business from my home or anywhere else.
 We’re also a Mac-only home office so we had to go Apple with our communications.
 Favourite apps include the Google App (of course, see my previous response) as well as Tweetie for Twitter.
 Since I cannot be blogging all the time, posting images and updates on Twitter helps keep the content flowing.